It’s Baseball Season: 6 Surprising Health Hacks for the BallparkArticle posted in: Nutrisystem for Men

 Can’t find a low-fat frank?
 Many ball parks have veggie dogs now, too.
 Veggie dogs tend to be even lower in calories and fat, making them a great sporting event go-to.
 We know, we know: Veggie dogs just don’t have the same ring.
 But these guys are actually pretty good.
 Smothered with toppings, you might not even know the difference.

 Either way, skip the chili and cheese, and top your dog of choice with ketchup (unless you’re morally opposed), mustard and onions.
 One tablespoon of ketchup is an Extra on Nutrisystem, while mustard is a Free Food, and onions are a Vegetable.
 You’ll have a filling snack that won’t feel like you’re skimping on your day at the game.
-For more help making the right choices, explore the options in your Nutrisystem Eating Out Guide.
+For more help making the right choices, explore the options in the Nutrisystem Dining Out Guide.

 7. When in doubt, whip out your handy dandy guide!